awsdocs/amazon-ecs-developer-guide/doc_source/clusters.md

 INACTIVE
 The cluster has been deleted\.
 Clusters with an `INACTIVE` status may remain discoverable in your account for a period of time\.
 However, this behavior is subject to change in the future, so you should not rely on `INACTIVE` clusters persisting\.
 + A cluster may contain a mix of tasks using either the Fargate or EC2 launch types\.
 For more information about launch types, see [Amazon ECS Launch Types](launch_types.md)\.
 + A cluster may contain a mix of both Auto Scaling group capacity providers and Fargate capacity providers, however when specifying a capacity provider strategy they may only contain one or the other but not both\.
-For more information, see [Amazon ECS Cluster Capacity Providers](cluster-capacity-providers.md)\.
+For more information, see [Amazon ECS cluster capacity providers](cluster-capacity-providers.md)\.
 + For tasks using the EC2 launch type, clusters can contain multiple different container instance types, but each container instance may only be registered to one cluster at a time\.
 + Custom IAM policies may be created to allow or restrict user access to specific clusters\.
 For more information, see the [Cluster Examples](security_iam_id-based-policy-examples.md#IAM_cluster_policies) section in [Amazon Elastic Container Service Identity\-Based Policy Examples](security_iam_id-based-policy-examples.md)\.